Health-Informatics-UoN/carrot-docs/docs/CaRROT-Mapper/developer-quickstart.md

 1. Install the dependencies: `pip install -r requirements.txt`
 2. Run the functions: `func start`

+You should now be setup to run the [user quickstart](./quickstart).

 ## Python Environment

 You can run the web app directly in a Python environment instead of the Docker image.